Gas explosion levels empty mansion under renovation

 GLADWYNE, Pa.
-(AP) — Officials say an apparent gas explosion leveled an empty mansion in an affluent suburb of Philadelphia, reducing the 9,000-sq. foot (836-sq. meter) home to rubble.
+(AP) — An apparent gas explosion leveled an empty mansion in an affluent suburb of Philadelphia on Sunday, reducing the 9,000-sq. foot (836-sq. meter) home to rubble and frightening neighbors and others who felt the thunderous boom.

-Authorities say the explosion at the Gladwyne mansion happened just after 8 p.m.
-Sunday night.
-The house was undergoing extensive renovations.
-Officials say no one was inside the home at the time of the explosion, and the family was staying in a second residence when the mansion exploded.
+The explosion at the Gladwyne mansion happened just after 8 p.m., and was felt as far away as southern New Jersey.

+The house was undergoing extensive renovations, authorities said, and no one was inside the home at the time of the explosion.
+It was reduced to a few walls and rubble, as various debris ended up strewn among nearby trees.

 Most Read Nation & World Stories